Skip to main content

 Role and responsibilities of a data analyst

 Data analysts serve as the linchpin between raw data and actionable insights.
-They are responsible for gathering, processing, and analyzing data to help organizations make informed decisions.
+They gather, process, and analyze data to help organizations make informed decisions.

 Data analysts often collaborate with different departments, from marketing to finance, to understand business objectives and translate them into data-driven solutions.